Tom Waldek, founder of The Human Origin

 Review

-Default: 6 months after completion.
-Has the shift held?
+Half-day on-site, 6 months after completion.
+Measured against the original diagnostic: what shifted, what held, what needs attention.
 Honest assessment.
-Course correction.
-Timing adjustable by mutual agreement.
+Course correction if needed — timing adjustable by mutual agreement.

 Included